CBStafford/sail-app/README.md

 ${\color{red}!!! \space WARNING \space!!!}$  This is a work in progress.
 You may encounter some bugs.
 DEAL.

+For example the Login & Register doesn't because the Laravel API routes isn't coded nor is any of the CRUD code.

+You will find that you can't hit the Dashboard.
+That's because it's a protected page.
+Once you get the login working you should be redirected to the Dash on a successful login.

 I hope you find this helpful.

 Love Gronk